 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

 Private Room: Have your own room, subject to availability, for a supplemental cost of $425.
 After booking your trip, please request a single room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

-We recommend a medium level of physical fitness, since we'll be embarking on very active days together.
-You should be comfortable walking between three and five miles per day without difficulty, and spending extended periods of time on your feet.
+Travelers should be comfortable walking between three and five miles per day without difficulty, and spending extended periods of time on their feet.
 For those interested in trekking, there will be opportunities for longer and more challenging hikes on certain days of the trip.
 Some of the places visited on this trip are extremely remote.
 It can take days to reach the nearest modern medical facility.
 If you're uncertain about whether this trip is a good fit, please contact us and we'd be happy to discuss with you further.

-Once you have signed up for the trip, we will get in touch to help book your Druk Air flights in and out of Bhutan.
-While our group itinerary begins in Paro, Bhutan, on Day 1 you should plan to arrive and overnight in Bangkok the prior night in order to connect with your onward flight to Bhutan the following morning.
-Flights in and out of Bhutan are prone to schedule changes and tend to sell out, so we do not recommend a tight connection in Bangkok.
+Once you've signed up for the trip, we'll get in touch to help you book your Druk Air flights in and out of Bhutan.
+While our group itinerary begins in Paro, Bhutan, on Day 1, you should plan to arrive and overnight in Bangkok the prior night in order to connect with your onward flight to Bhutan the following morning.
+Flights in and out of Bhutan are prone to schedule changes and tend to sell out, so we don't recommend a tight connection in Bangkok.

 Yes, a visa is required for travel to Bhutan, but we will secure it on your behalf.